GowthamRam2000/AutoRedlinerAgent/README.md

 Disclaimers
 - This is a demo/educational tool; not legal advice.
 - Analysis limits (pages/size) are conservative to control cost.
+- Important: This is not legal advice.
+Think of it as a smoke detector, not a firefighter.
+It tells you when something might be burning, but you still need the professionals to actually put out the fire.
+Every contract that matters should ultimately be reviewed by a qualified lawyer.
+Real-world scenarios where this helps:
+Startups evaluating multiple vendor agreements and need to prioritize which ones need immediate legal attention Small businesses that can't afford to send every contract to a lawyer but need to catch major problems Legal teams doing initial triage before dedicating senior attorney time Founders reviewing term sheets at 2 AM trying to figure out what questions to ask their lawyer in the morning

 License
 - MIT (see `LICENSE`).